-Ph.D. or equivalent degree in the social sciences or an allied field;
+- Ph.D. or equivalent degree in the social sciences or an allied field;

 - Expertise in social science theory, methods, and data analyses related to the Foundation’s research interests; preference for advanced quantitative and evaluation methods expertise and experience leading equity-focused work;

 - Demonstrated success producing, publishing, and presenting high-quality research;

 - Interest in supporting the scholarship of others;

 - Ability to work well independently and as a member of a team while managing multiple demands, establishing priorities, and meeting deadlines for self and others; preference for supervision experience;

-	- Ability to work with junior and senior staff with professionalism and respect; and
+- Ability to work with staff, applicants, consultants, and Board members with professionalism and respect; and

 - Integrity, interpersonal skills, wisdom, and good judgment.